 Why do we procrastinate?

 Procrastination is not a “one size fits all” problem.
 We procrastinate for a variety of different reasons.
-The first step in tackling procrastination is to do some detective work – to figure out – without judgment – why it might be that you procrastinate.
+The first step in tackling procrastination is to do some self reflection – to figure out – without judgment – why you might procrastinate.

 Reasons for Procrastination

 People procrastinate for a variety of different reasons:

 - Not being sure of how to do the task at hand.
 If a task seems difficult, or if you’re not sure you know how to complete it, it’s natural to avoid tackling it.